R v Incedal: First trial

 The other defendant, Erol Incedal, also aged 26, denied two charges at the Old Bailey in London on 14 October 2014: one offence of preparing acts of terrorism and the other offence of possessing a document entitled Bomb Making.
 The charges stem from examination of objects in the possession of Incedal, who was arrested while driving a black Mercedes.
 A paper was found hidden amongst his possessions which listed the residential address of Tony Blair.

 On 31 October 2014, Incedal denied terrorism offences, saying he had contemplated committing an armed robbery or buying heroin or a gun instead.
 On 11 November 2014 it was reported that, for undisclosed reasons, the trial jury had been discharged but that a retrial would be sought.
 On 17 November 2014, the jury convicted Incedal on the charge of possession of terrorist information, but the jury failed to reach a verdict on another charge of preparing an act of terrorism.

 Re-trial

 On 26 March 2015, Incedal was acquitted by the jury on the charge of preparing an act of terrorism.
 The details of Incedal's successful defence remain subject to secrecy.
 A small part of the trial was heard in the presence of ten accredited journalists, and a small proportion in open court.
 In December 2015 transcripts detailing part of Incedal's defence were released.
 A challenge in the High Court was made by the news media, citing the principle of open justice.
-The lord chief justice was expected to rule on the media challenge in January 2016., the ruling came through on 9 February and the gagging order was upheld.
+The Lord Chief Justice was expected to rule on the media challenge in January 2016; the ruling came through on 9 February and the gagging order was upheld.

 Reactions

-On 12 November 2014, Lord Thomas, the Lord Chief Justice, says clearer rules are needed to prevent major trials being heard entirely in secret.

-Henry Irving and Judith Townend conclude that there is a need for coherence across cases.
-They note how 'information control measures should be uniform and cover all sources of news.
-In situations like the Incedal case, clearer rules were needed to protect the public interest in freedom of expression and access to criminal trials.'
+On 12 November 2014, Lord Thomas, the Lord Chief Justice, said clearer rules were needed to prevent major trials being heard entirely in secret.
+Henry Irving and Judith Townend concluded that there was a need for coherence across cases.
+They observed how "information control measures should be uniform and cover all sources of news.
+In situations like the Incedal case, clearer rules were needed to protect the public interest in freedom of expression and access to criminal trials."